 Orbitz Rewards Visa Card vs. Chase Sapphire Preferred® Card

 Travelers who prefer a solid general purpose travel credit card may want to consider the Chase Sapphire Preferred® Card.
 This card provides 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide

 The redemption options offer loads of flexibility that may more than make up for lower earnings on some travel.
 You can redeem reward points, called Ultimate Rewards (UR), for travel, a statement credit, gift cards and more.
 You get a 25% bonus when redeeming those points for travel on the Chase portal, or a 25% bonus when redeeming for statement credits in certain categories through Chase's new "Pay Yourself Back" program.
 You also can transfer UR points to participating hotel and airline loyalty programs.
 That last option will allow you to get the most value from these points because you can increase the rewards rate by transferring points to programs such as Southwest Rapid Rewards or IHG.

 Another big plus: This card offers a much larger sign-up bonus than the Orbitz Rewards Visa Card, though you do have to spend more to earn it.
-You Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 But keep in mind that, unlike the Orbitz Rewards Visa Card, the Chase Sapphire Preferred® Card has a $95 annual fee.

 Orbitz Rewards Visa Card vs. Priceline Rewards[TM] Visa Card®